ignatandrei/AspNetCoreImageTagHelper/README.md

 Instructions for AspNetCore:

+In the _ViewImports.cshtml  put

-In the _ViewImports @addTagHelper *, AspNetCore.Mvc.ImageBase64
+@addTagHelper *, AspNetCore.Mvc.ImageBase64

 In the Razor page just put